arstropica/zf2-dashboard/README.md

 Introduction
 ------------
-This is a ORM driven CRUD application for storing, viewing, relaying and submitting commerical driver applications to different 3rd Party Web Services and/or email depending on client account.
+This application presents an (S)CRUD administrative interface for storing, viewing, relaying and submitting commerical driver applications to different 3rd Party Web Services and/or email depending on client account.

 Installation
 ------------
-Import the SQL file in the /data directory to create the Database Schema.
-Copy/rename the .dist files in the config/autoload directory and enter database configuration parameters.
+a.
+Generate the schema

+    ./vendor/bin/doctrine-module orm:schema-tool:create

+b.
+Validate the schema against the generate database structure

+    ./vendor/bin/doctrine-module orm:validate-schema

 Details
 ------------